aeternity/protocol/channels/virtual-state-channels.md

 If a participant wants to enter into a virtual solo closing sequence, one produces a corresponding off-chain message, similar to the on-chain `channel_close_solo_tx`.
 This is being solo authenticated and provided to the intermediary.
-The Virtual State Channel object in their on-chain State Channel is updated accordingly: provided `round` and `state_hash` had been used and the Virtual State Channel enters in a `closing` state.
+The Virtual State Channel object in their parent State Channel is updated accordingly: provided `round` and `state_hash` had been used and the Virtual State Channel enters in a `closing` state.
 This gives a `lock_period` of on-chain keyblocks for the other party to provide an